Measurement of correlations among net-charge, net-proton, and net-kaon multiplicity distributions in Pb$-$Pb collisions at $\sqrt{s_\text{NN}}=5.02$ TeV: Introduction

 \section{Introduction}

-Fluctuations and correlations among quantum numbers: the net-electric charge (Q), the net-baryon (B), and the net-strangeness (S), reveal key properties of strongly interacting matter~\cite{Shuryak:1997yj, Stephanov:1999zu, Heiselberg:2000fk, ALICE:2022wpn, Koch:2005vg, Gavai:2005yk, Bluhm:2008sc, Hietanen:2008xb}.
-These quantities play a crucial role in understanding the phase structure of quantum chromodynamics (QCD), as they can be studied both in experimental heavy-ion collisions and by first-principle lattice QCD (LQCD) calculations via thermodynamic susceptibilities~\cite{Gupta:2011wh, HotQCD:2012fhj, Ding:2015ona, HotQCD:2019xnw, Borsanyi:2018grb}.
-At LHC energies, where the baryon chemical potential ($\mu_\mathrm{B}$) is close to zero~\cite{ALICE:2023ulv}, the transition from the low-temperature hadronic phase to the high-temperature quark$-$gluon plasma (QGP) phase is predicted to be an analytic crossover by LQCD~\cite{Aoki:2006we}.
+Fluctuations and correlations among conserved charges, namely the net-electric charge (Q), the net-baryon (B), and the net-strangeness (S), reveal key properties of strongly interacting matter~\cite{Shuryak:1997yj, Stephanov:1999zu, Heiselberg:2000fk, ALICE:2022wpn, Koch:2005vg, Gavai:2005yk, Bluhm:2008sc, Hietanen:2008xb}.
+These conserved charges are defined as the event-by-event difference between the number of particles and antiparticles carrying electric charge, baryon number, or strangeness in the system.
+Studying them offers insights into the phase structure of quantum chromodynamics (QCD), as they are accessible through both heavy-ion collision experiments and first-principle lattice QCD (LQCD) calculations via thermodynamic susceptibilities~\cite{Gupta:2011wh, HotQCD:2012fhj, Ding:2015ona, HotQCD:2019xnw, Borsanyi:2018grb}.
+At LHC energies, where the baryon chemical potential ($\mu_\mathrm{B}$) is close to zero~\cite{ALICE:2023ulv}, LQCD predicts that the transition from the low-temperature hadronic matter to the high-temperature quark$-$gluon plasma (QGP) occurs as a smooth crossover~\cite{Aoki:2006we}.
 At larger values of $\mu_\mathrm{B}$, a first-order phase transition line is anticipated~\cite{Ejiri:2008xt}.
 The first-order phase transition line is expected to end at a critical point (CP)~\cite{Berges:1998sd, Asakawa:1989bq, Stephanov:2006zvm}, near which the thermodynamic susceptibilities show a divergent behavior~\cite{Stephanov:2008qz, Asakawa:2009aj, Stephanov:2011pb}.
 Determining the precise location of the CP remains an active area of research, pursued through both experimental measurements and theoretical studies.
-Fluctuations and correlations of net-conserved charges serve as sensitive probes for analyzing freeze-out conditions in heavy-ion collisions and may help elucidate their connection to the QCD phase transition~\cite{Karsch:2010ck, Friman:2011pf}.
+Fluctuations and correlations of these conserved quantities serve as sensitive probes for analyzing freeze-out conditions in heavy-ion collisions and may help elucidate their connection to the QCD phase transition~\cite{Karsch:2010ck, Friman:2011pf}.
 Active experimental programs, such as the RHIC Beam Energy Scan (BES) and the LHC, are extensively investigating these using cumulant analyses~\cite{STAR:2020tga, STAR:2017tfy, Luo:2017faz, Pandav:2022xxx, ALICE:2022xpf}.

 The cumulants ($\kappa_{\alpha,\beta}^{lm}$) of net-multiplicity distributions for associated conserved charges ($\alpha$, $\beta$) can be arranged in a matrix form, where diagonal cumulants quantify fluctuations of individual conserved charges, and off-diagonal cumulants capture correlations between different conserved charges.
 They are related to the corresponding thermodynamic susceptibilities ($\chi_{\alpha,\beta}^{lm}$) by the equation: